How to Be Culturally Conscious Within Autism Therapy

 “Overall, it’s important that all of us understand that culture is more than race, ethnicity, the color of our skin, what holidays we celebrate or how we dress.
 It’s part of us.
 It’s intimate.
 It’s part of our identity.
 It’s how we carry ourselves and what we value in life,” said Ninna.

 Brianna and Ninna have both experienced the power of cultural recognition at Hopebridge as it relates to their kids, their coworkers and themselves.

-Brianna serves on Hopebridge’s Diversity, Equity and Inclusion (DEI) Council and recently celebrated her fourth year with the company.
-She started with Hopebridge as an RBT Fellow and has since grown into a clinical leadership position, now overseeing in-home therapy in the Columbus area, which gives her additional perspective around the significance of culture as it relates to therapy.
+Brianna serves on Hopebridge’s Diversity, Equity and Inclusion (DEI) Council.
+She started with Hopebridge as an RBT Fellow and has since grown into a clinical leadership position, overseeing in-home therapy in the Columbus area, which gives her additional perspective around the significance of culture as it relates to therapy.

 Currently a student in school to become a BCBA, Ninna is passionate about helping families of the Latinx community integrate into Hopebridge’s centers.
 Her primary language is Spanish and she has expertise in building rapport with the Hispanic and Latino community in Hopebridge’s therapy center in Dublin, Ohio.

 Both clinicians urge their colleagues – and the general community – to go out of their way to learn about other cultures, including recognizing and accepting the differences in people, rather than acting as if those differences do not exist.

 “Teaching your child to be colorblind may actually hinder them.
 Instead, acknowledge that people look different, have learned differently, and were raised differently,” said Brianna.
 “Perspective is such a big part of being culturally aware.
 We can’t automatically assume that because someone does something differently than we do, that it is the wrong way.”